How to set Security for a SharePoint site

 This is kind of fundamental.
 When you create a new subsite, you are being asked a question during site creation on whether or not you are inheriting security from the parent site.
 If you are, all the steps below need to be taken care of at the parent site level.
 Let’s assume (and most likely it will be so) that you are creating subsite which will have unique permissions.

 - Double check, whether you not you are inheriting permission from the parent.
 Go to Site Settings > Site Permissions

 - If you see something like this – it means you are inheriting security from the parent site.
 You can break the inheritance by clicking on Stop Inheriting Permissions

 - If you see something like this – it means you already have unique permissions to this site, independent of the parent site

 Step 3: Determine different groups of people and roles (level of access) you want them to have

-When you break the inheritance from the parent, you are prompted to create 3 groups: Site Owners, Site Members and Site Visitors.
-You don’t necessarily need to have all 3 groups used on your site, but if you think about it, these are three different groups with very different roles you might need for your site.
+When you break the inheritance from the parent, you are prompted to create three groups: Site Owners, Site Members, and Site Visitors.
+You don’t necessarily need to have all three groups used on your site, but if you think about it, these are three different groups with very different roles you might need for your site.